 The Program's launch took place on November 8, 2024, in the city of Santarém.
 Indigenous Peoples performed cultural presentations and joined a panel discussion with representatives from the organizations involved: Apitikaxi, Apiwa, Iepé, Imazon, Ideflor-Bio, Funai, Nia Tero, and LLF.

 “This Program is a historic achievement.
 For 20 years, Apitikatxi has sought out partnerships and resources.
 It has been a long road, and we have worked hard to get here.
-This 15-year program will support the implementation of our PGTA and many good things will come out of it,” said Aventino Tiriyó Kaxuyana, president of Apitikatxi (Association of the Tiriyó, Kaxuyana and Txikiyana Indigenous Peoples).
+This 15-year program will support the implementation of our PGTA and many good things will come out of it,” said Aventino Tiriyó Kaxuyana, president of Apitikatxi (Association of the Tiriyó, Katxuyana and Txikiyana Indigenous Peoples).

 "It is thanks to the good work of our Indigenous partners that have protected their land and kept their culture strong that the Tumucumaque was selected as a global priority for support from Nia Tero and the German Government.
 We are so grateful to the Indigenous leaders, the women, and the youth who protect their territories," said Nara Baré.